Running Liquibase Percona Toolkit Changes

 NoSuchMethodError: PerconaDropColumnChange.getColumns()Ljava/util/List

-, check whether you use liquibase-percona 1.1.1 with Liquibase 3.2.x.
+Check to see if you are using liquibase-percona 1.1.1 with Liquibase 3.2.x.
 This is an unsupported combination.
 For Liquibase 3.2.x, you need to use liquibase-percona 1.0.0.